 Brian McDowell Files Petition for State Assembly

-As a local business owner in New Jersey, it gives me great honor and pleasure to announce that I will be filing my petition for State Assembly in Trenton March 30, 2017.
+As a local business owner in New Jersey, it gives me great honor and pleasure to announce the filing my petition for State Assembly in Trenton March 30, 2017.
 The filing of my petition marks one of the most surreal moments in my life; and as the Republican Candidate for State Assembly - District 1, I look forward to the opportunity of serving the great people of this State.

 Start the conversation, or Read more at Cape May County Herald.